jr0jas/display-inline-vs-inline-block/README.md

 - Can not have a width and height set

--Allow other elements to sit to their left and right.
+- Allow other elements to sit to their left and right.

 Inline-block elements: